Remote Work at Summit CPA Group

-Nope, the switch was made starting at the top.
-Both me and my business partner started working remotely a couple of days a week so that we could determine what processes, software, etc needed to be put in place in order to make working remote a great experience for our team.
+We were a brick and mortar company for years.
+The switch was made starting at the top.
+Me and my partner Adam, started working remotely a couple of days a week so that we could determine what processes, software, etc needed to be put in place in order to make working remote a great experience for the team.

 Extremely important.
 We work remotely with almost all of our clients.
 So, it is important for our team to experience the same issues.
-We conduct all of our team meetings through GotoMeetings and really frown upon face to face meetings even if everyone happens to be in the office at the same time.
+We conduct all of our team meetings through Sococo and really frown upon face-to-face meetings even if anyone happens to be in the office at the same time.

 One reason is that we did not want to change our behavior as a growing firm by the capacity limit that our building had.
-With hiring remote workers there is no limitation on how many team members that we can add without having to remodel.
+With hiring remote workers there is no limitation on how many team members that we can add without having to remodel or relocate.